Table of Contents_

 Looking to donate your old inkjet printer?
-You may want to find out what type of ink is used in inkjet printers as this may be valuable information to the person you are donating to.
-Here are some more tips and guidelines to help you easily and efficiently recycle any old printers you have laying around the house.
+You may want to find out what type of ink is used in inkjet printers, as this may be valuable information to the person you are donating to.
+Additionally, you may want to read our toner vs. ink cartridges article if you don’t know the difference between the two types.
+Here are some more tips and guidelines to help you easily and efficiently recycle any old printers you have lying around the house.

 Your town or municipality likely features a local recycling center or two.
 The easiest way to recycle an old printer is to simply throw it in the trunk of your car and drive it to one of these recycling centers.
 It is important that you do not throw the printer in your recycling bin, as most areas do not accept large items of electronics in such bins.
 If you think your area does accept gadgets in a home-based recycling bin, look it up and go for it.
 As a warning, it is possible that a local recycling center will charge a small fee for taking the printer off your hands.

 Staples, for instance, will accept an old printer and recycle it for free, even if you did not originally buy the printer from Staples.

 Many of the best-known big-box retail stores will accept old printers and related gadgets.
 Staples, for instance, will accept an old printer and recycle it for free, even if you did not originally buy the printer from Staples.
 Best Buy, Office Depot, and other stores have instituted similar programs, but a fee may be involved.
 Also, you will have to drive there and drop the printer off, so a ride will have to be arranged.